marshmallow-code/marshmallow/docs/code_of_conduct.rst

 .. _coc-enforcement-examples:

-Enforcement Examples
+Enforcement examples
 --------------------

-The Best Case
+The best case
 ~~~~~~~~~~~~~

 The vast majority of situations work out like this.
 This interaction is